StateFarm-STEM/pyinthesky/lesson4/README.md

 - it is reccomended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)

 #### Objectives:
-- Wire up the Gps to the Arduino
+- Wire up the GPS to the Arduino
 - Read GPS sensor data
 - Print the GPS sensor data to the serial port
 - Monitor data on the serial monitor in the Arduino IDE